th2-net/th2-docs/content/versions/1-5-4/boxes/exactpro/check2-recon.md

 ### check()

 Method `check()` compares the message with all messages from different groups and equal hash key.
-After the comparison check method generates an event with its result.
-Filling of the final event is defined by the algorithm written by the user.
+After the comparison `check` method generates an event with its result.
+Filling of the final event is defined by the algorithm written by a user.
 After that original message is available for comparison with future messages until timeout (message's Time To Live).

 ![Check method](/img/boxes/exactpro/check2-recon/check-method.png)